PurpleKingdomGames/indigo-website/indigodocs/quickstart/examples.md

 Please visit the [repo](https://github.com/PurpleKingdomGames/indigo-examples) for more information.

 You can play a game of [Snake](/snake.html) and try the [The Cursed Pirate](/pirate.html) demo on this site.
-Please note that The Cursed Pirate demo is not a game, just a little demo of how you might build a platformer.
+Please note that The Cursed Pirate is not a game, just a little demo of how you might build a platformer.